karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 If this sounds familiar, you’re not alone.
 Many developers, managers, and CTOs report similar experiences.
-Early studies suggest that coding assistants can provide short-term emotional support and increase satisfaction with everyday software development tasks.
+Early studies suggest that coding assistants can provide short-term emotional support and increase satisfaction with everyday software development tasks (Xiao et al., 2025).
 What we don’t yet understand, however, are the long-term effects.

 AI coding assistants are not neutral tools.